Thearkhamknight/Object-detection/README.md

 os.makedirs(model_dir, exist_ok=True)
 ```

-To train this model on your own images, after cloning the driving-object-detection repository navigate to driving-object-detection/images, delete all the images of traffic lights and the xml files.
+To train this model on your own images, after cloning the driving-object-detection repository navigate to driving-object-detection/images and
+delete all the images of traffic lights and the xml files.
 Upload your own images to driving-object-detection/images.
 Then label them in the object-detection bounding box format using LabelImg in PASCAL VOC format
 and upload their respective xml files inside the same directory.
 Make sure the xml files have the exact same name as the image files, with the exception
 of the file extension.
 Ensure that the bounding box xml annotation files are in PASCAL VOC format, as this is necessary for the model to be trained